cpprocketry/cpprocketry.github/demo/page.md

 ---
-title: Projects
+title: Documentation
-description: This is the projects page.
+description: This is a documentation page.
-permalink: /project/
+permalink: /docs/

 layout: post
-sidenav: project
+sidenav: docs
 subnav:
   - text: Section one
     href: '#section-one'